The terms quality assurance, quality control and quality management are usually used interchangeably.

 Now It’s Your Turn

-I hope this article finally resolves the confusion surrounding quality assurance versus quality control.
+I hope this article finally resolves the confusion surrounding quality assurance vs quality control.
 Now you can communicate confidently while using the terms and know what exactly you or the client is referring to.
 Moreover, you are now equipped with the tools and techniques used for QA and QC process.

 Start implementing these techniques and improve the quality assurance and quality control process in your organization.
 Let us know about your success with those in the comment section below.